Skip to main content

 Response Object Structure

-The response object contains details about the SMTP error:
+The response object contains details about the SMTP error and ML-powered classification:

 FieldTypeDescription